danielbruni/Wrong-Number/README.md

 - Add new “wrong number” stories.
 - Improve dialogue, branching paths, or narrative arcs.
-- Implement a UI/UX prototype inspired by retro phones.
+- Implement a UI/UX prototype inspired by phones.

 ---